-- 1. If the problem appears to be Name-Service related, which means that you see a NameNotFoundException, or a message ID beginning with NMSV, see these topics for more information: - Cannot access an object hosted by WebSphere Application Server from a servlet, JSP, or other client - Naming services component troubleshooting tips - 2.
-Check to see if the problem has been identified and documented using the links in Diagnosing and fixing problems: Resources for learning.
+- 1. If the problem appears to be name-service related, which means that you see a NameNotFoundException, or a message ID beginning with NMSV, see these topics for more information: - "Cannot look up an object hosted by WebSphere Application Server from a servlet, JSP file, or other client" on page 91 - "Naming services component troubleshooting tips" on page 142 - 2.
+Check to see if the problem is identified and documented using the links in Diagnosing and fixing problems: Resources for learning.

-If you still cannot fix your problem, contact IBM support for further assistance.
+If you still cannot fix your problem, see "Obtaining help from IBM" on page 39 for further assistance.